micmejia/bible-dump/AMPC/Romans/Rom 6.md

 I am speaking in familiar human terms because of your natural limitations.
-For as you yielded your bodily members [and [^c]faculties] as servants to impurity and ever increasing lawlessness, so now yield your bodily members [and [^d]faculties] once for all as servants to righteousness (right being and doing) [which leads] to sanctification.
+For as you yielded your bodily members [and faculties] as servants to impurity and ever increasing lawlessness, so now yield your bodily members [and faculties] once for all as servants to righteousness (right being and doing) [which leads] to sanctification.